 It is also possible to use the Add Network option to connect to a hidden or undetected network.
 This requires the correct Network SSID (the name displayed by a wireless network in other cases) and a selection of the corresponding security types.
 Six options are available, from Open to WPA2 EAP.
 When you’re happy, click Save to connect.

-Minimal options are provided for adjusting the Kindle Fire display.
+Minimal options are provided for adjusting the Amazon Fire display.

-As mentioned above, the Brightness can be altered via the hidden Settings menu; the same slider can be found via Settings > More > Display, alongside the important Screen Timeout.
-This allows you to specify the delay between your last tap and the Kindle Fire screen switching off.
+As mentioned above, the Brightness can be altered via the hidden Settings menu; the same slider can be found via Settings > Display, alongside the important Display Sleep Mode.
+This allows you to specify the delay between your last tap and the Amazon Fire screen switching off.
 Many options are available, from 30 Seconds all the way up to 1 Hour.
 In addition, you can also set the Screen Timeout to Never — useful for watching video files!

-With a portable Internet-connected device that contains access to some personal data and potentially credit card and other payment details, keeping your Kindle Fire safe and secure is paramount.
+With a portable internet-connected device that contains access to some personal data and potentially credit card and other payment details, keeping your Amazon Fire safe and secure is paramount.

-Fortunately there are various options.
-The lock screen can have a password assigned, while usernames and passwords can be encrypted, although this makes for slower use in some cases.
+Fortunately, there are various options.
+The lock screen can have a password assigned, while usernames and passwords can be encrypted, although this makes for slower use.
 In addition, parental controls are available to prevent misuse by mischievous youngsters!

-The lock screen protects your from accidental contact with the Newsstand and other menus, apps, games, books — basically anything running on your tablet — while stored in a pocket or bag (although a dedicated case for your Kindle Fire is recommended).
+The lock screen protects you from accidental contact with the Newsstand and other menus, apps, games, books — basically anything running on your tablet — while stored in a pocket or bag (although a dedicated case for your Amazon Fire is recommended).